qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Transparency Properties
 =======================

-|transparency| QGIS has the ability to display each raster layer at a different transparency level.
+|transparency| QGIS has the ability to set the transparency level
+of a raster layer.
-Use the transparency slider |slider| to indicate to what extent the underlying layers (if any) should be visible through the current raster layer.
-This is very useful if you like to overlay more than one raster layer (e.g., a shaded relief map overlayed by a classified raster map).
+Use the transparency slider |slider| to set to what extent the underlying layers (if any) should be visible through the current raster layer.
+This is very useful if you overlay raster layers (e.g., a shaded relief map overlayed by a classified raster map).
 This will make the look of the map more three dimensional.

 .. _figure_raster_transparency: